-By joshbennett on March 22, 2014 - Category: Assets Protection
+By Josh Bennett on March 22, 2014 - Category: Asset Protection

 Everyone knows that being proactive is far better and more effective than being reactive.
 Being proactive means taking the time to make solid decisions that protect your endeavors, and is always preferable to making impulse decisions in haste or waiting until it is too late.
 In the realm of asset protection, reactively attempting to shield your assets from creditors may not only be ineffective but downright illegal.

 Fraudulent Transfer Rules vary from state to state, but all are designed to prevent asset holders from deliberately shielding their assets in order to hinder, delay, or defraud one or more creditors.
 Proving actual intent is, in itself, difficult because it requires knowing the mindset of the person/debtor making the asset transfer.
 So, courts look for certain circumstantial indicators, commonly referred to as “fraud badges,” concerning the debtor (an individual or a business) that might reveal intent, such as: